-Managing a small business seems like a million things to do all the time.
+Managing a small business seems like you have a million things to do all the time.
 You have to increase sales, maintain financial stability and closely monitor your staff.

 Sometimes, taking out business insurance can be overlooked.
 However, authorities say it can be a crucial mistake.
 Jacquelyn Bishop of GEICO’s commercial insurance division says, “It’s dangerous for any business to lack basic coverage.”

 What is the best insurance for a small business?

 General liability insurance is advised for most small businesses.
 You may also need workers’ compensation, commercial auto, and professional liability insurance depending on your specific circumstances.

 The most important thing for all small business owners would be first to take out general liability insurance that will cover any property damage or injuries to people related to your business, including the infamous “slip and fall.”

 It will cover injury-related legal costs, medical expenses, and any damage you unintentionally do to the rented property.
 So the type of protection you need depends on the size and character of your business.

 The government usually requires workers’ compensation insurance for businesses with employees.
 Keep in mind that cyber disasters are becoming more frequent, and hackers are becoming more strategic.